 The only difference between the Mate SE and the Honor 7X is the addition of more RAM and more storage.
 RAM is increased by one to 4 GB, putting it on par with most flagship devices, while the storage is doubled.
 While this may seem like a small change, it does affect overall performance, as more RAM means fewer apps needing to refresh when left in the background.
 Additionally, more storage means more apps, music, and videos that you can capture and enjoy on your device.

-The Huawei Mate SE makes no sacrifice with respect to the Honor 7X and retains both the headphone jack and its IP67 rating.
+The Huawei Mate SE retains the headphone jack found in the Honor 7X.
 Despite many phones dropping the input, the Mate SE will allow you to enjoy your music using either Bluetooth or wired headphones, not just the former.

 Finally, the same 3,340 mAh battery is included that, when paired with the Kirin 659, should translate into all day (and more) battery life.